GRIFFINCollaboration/grif-replay/README.md

 The runXXXX.root histogram file can now be opened and viewed in Root or GRSISort.

+### Running without an internet connection

+An internet connection is required to run the web interface and spectrumViewer codes from the GitHub servers.
+You can alternatively run completely offline if you launch a second server for the web codes (the first server being the grif-replay one).
+First download (clone) the spectrumViewer repository from GitHub into a suitable working directory.
+Navigate to the spectrumViewer working directory and launch a web server with a port number which is different from 9093 because that one is already in use by grif-replay.
+Port 9000 is used as the example here.
+Open a web browser and navigate to the following URL:

+`localhost:9000/analyzerInterface.html?backend=localhost&port=9093`

+In this example the `localhost:9000` is the spectrumViewer server available on port number 9000.
+The `backend=localhost&port=9093` is the grif-replay server available on port 9093.

+There are a number of options for how to launch a local server, for more details (https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Tools_and_setup/set_up_a_local_testing_server#running_a_simple_local_http_server).
+An easy one which is available by default on most linux distributions is to use python:

+`python3 -m http.server 9000`

 ## Development

 Grif-Replay was originally developed by Chris Pearson (data-sorting engine and server) and Adam Garnsworthy (browser tools) at TRIUMF Inc. during the 2023-2024 time period.
 The browser tools use much of the infrastructure originally developed by Bill Mills during the 2013-2016 time period.